 Go with me on this one.
-We were in Mexico, staying at an all-inclusive resorts where food is a constant everywhere you turn.
+We were in Mexico, staying at one of those all-inclusive resorts where food is a constant everywhere you turn.
 The problem was, it wasn’t particularly good food.
-I got the impression that the hoteliers were trying to conform to their idea of an American palate.
+I got the impression that the hoteliers were trying to conform to their preconceptions of the American palate.

-Scott and I started with a crispy tostada, laden with a vibrant salad of spiny lobster, red bell pepper, jalapeno, creamy avocado and fresh citrus.
-I was hooked.
-This is the dish I dream about from our trip to Mexico.
-I wanted to recreate those flavors at home.
+We started with a crispy tostada, laden with a vibrant salad of spiny lobster, red bell pepper, jalapeno, creamy avocado and fresh citrus.
+We were hooked.
+It was bright, fresh and utterly delicious — and when I think about that trip, it’s the dish that I remember.
+Of course, I wanted to make it at home…

 - 1 lb fresh squid tubes tentacles too if they're available, cleaned - see link below